-FAMILY MEDICAL LEAVE ACT/CALIFORNIA FAMILY RIGHTSCT
+FAMILY MEDICAL LEAVE ACT/CALIFORNIA FAMILY RIGHTSCT1

-The School complies with the federal Family and Medical Leave Act (FMLA and the California Family Rights Act (CFRA), both of which require the School to permit each eligible employee to take up to 12 work weeks of leave in any 12-month period for the birth or adoption of a child, the employee's own serious health condition or for the serious health condition of the employee's grandchild, grandparent, domestic partner, or sibling.
+The School complies with the federal Family and Medical Leave Act (FMLA and the California Family Rights Act (CFRA), both of which require the School to permit each eligible employee to take up to 12 work weeks of leave in any 12-month period for the birth or adoption of a child, the employee's own serious health condition or for the serious health condition of the employee's child, parent, or spouse.
+CFRA further allows for 12 work weeks of leave to care for the serious health condition of the employee's grandchild, grandparent, domestic partner, or sibling.